Board of Directors

 President & CEO

-Lynn Rejniak is SFL’s Chief Operating Officer.
-She manages the ongoing operation of SFL’s Educational Broadband Service and its online services: TeachersFirst, PreschoolFirst, and TogetherForLearning.
-Her career spans a variety of experiences in distance education, instructional technology, corporate telecommunications services, and broadcast television.
-She is also the current Chair of the National EBS Association—an advocacy organization representing the interests of Educational Broadband Service operators.
+Lynn Rejniak is SFL’s President and CEO.
+Ms. Rejniak joined SFL in 2014 as Senior Vice President and Chief Operating Officer.
+Her career spans a variety of experiences in media, technology, and communications including 20 plus years in higher education leadership roles in IT, instructional technology, and online learning.
+She currently serves as Chair of the National EBS Association—an advocacy organization representing the interests of those holding Educational Broadband Service licenses.
 She holds a B.A. from the University of South Florida.

 LTG Julius A. Becton, USA (Ret.)